Matt Wallner Preview, Player Props: Twins vs. Pirates

-The Minnesota Twins, including Matt Wallner (.176 batting average in his past 10 games), battle starting pitcher Mitch Keller and the Pittsburgh Pirates at Target Field, Saturday at 7:10 PM ET.
+On Sunday, Matt Wallner (.222 on-base percentage in past 10 games, 119 points below season-long percentage) and the Minnesota Twins play the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
+First pitch is at 2:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Pirates.
+In his most recent game, he went 1-for-3 with a double against the Pirates.

 Matt Wallner Game Info & Props vs. the Pirates